 We’ve said it before — a stable connection that delivers consistently good speeds is a must.
 It doesn’t matter what your business is using the internet for — if your broadband doesn’t work when you need it, then you’re essentially wasting money.
 As with all technology, there are a lot of factors involved.
 Some you can’t control — like the number of people online in your area.
 But others you can.
 For broadband, this means using a modern modem on an NBN connection, preferably on the NBN 50 tier.
 Or at the very least, an ADSL2+ connection that’s close to an exchange.
-Anything less and you will experience a laggy connection that hinders your business.
+Anything less and you will be frustrated by a laggy connection that hinders your business.

 A generous amount of data

-Top Five Broadband Deals for Small Businesses
+The Top Five Broadband Deals for Small Businesses

 When it comes to measuring the value of a broadband plan for a small business, finding a good rate is at the top of the list — but it’s not the only measure we’re going to use.
 Reliability and data caps are just as important.
 So we’re focusing on NBN and ADSL plans and bundles.
 We’re not going to look at 4G or wireless-only options, because they are expensive, usually come with low data amounts, and the technology doesn’t always provide the reliability that you need.
 However, we are going to include a bundle or two because sometimes the value they offer small businesses in other areas can make a big difference.

-Small businesses will probably want at least 120GB of data.
-Speed boosted to a 25/5 speed tier, it’s just $50/month on the Satellite Medium Broadband Plan.
+Small businesses will probably want at least 100GB of data.
+Speed boosted to the 25/5Mbps speed tier, it’s just $70/month on the Satellite Small Broadband Plan.
 There’s no contract, and you’ll need to supply your own WiFi modem (or buy one for a one-off $99 cost) but the satellite dish and installation are done at no cost to you.
-Southern Phone is a completely Australian-based company, with a call centre based in Moruya, NSW.
+Southern Phone is a completely Australian-based company, with their call centre based in Moruya, NSW.
 They’re also owned entirely by regional local councils.
 So if supporting local business is important to your small business, this is a great pick.

-Telstra Casual Unlimited Plan
+iPrimus Unlimited nbn100 Plan

 Keep an Eye Out for the Best Deals!